Fig77/Ruby-on-Rails-Article-web/README.md

 # Ruby on Rails Articles project

-A generic concept of a Website that will let users read and write articles.
-Users can create an account, post their articles, and rate other articles posted on the website.
+A website concept that will let users read and write articles, after creating an account, users can post and rate them.
 Made with Ruby on Rails.

 Index
 =====